RanaAlkhoudari/Equated-Monthly-Installment/README.md

 -Checkout to the master branch

+### Note: Make sure to upgrade node to a new version, preferably to 20.10.0

 -Install the dependencies: ```npm install```

 -Create a .env file in the root and add the port, make sure that the variable starts with ```REACT```, an example: ```REACT_APP_PORT```